onozaty/chrome-shortcutkey2url/README.md

 * Open specified URL in incognito window.
 * Open same URL as the current tab in incognito window.

+**The Script setting method has been changed in v1.8.0.**
+**Since string script execution is now possible with Manifest V3 in Chrome 135, the setting method has reverted to the pre-v1.6.2 way of setting code directly in the Script.**
+**If you have configured Scripts, please reconfigure them.**

 ## Installation

 Install from the following.